 Patrick Radden Keefe

-Patrick Radden Keefe is a staff writer at The New Yorker and the author of The Snakehead, Chatter, and, his most recent book, Say Nothing.
+Patrick Radden Keefe is a staff writer at The New Yorker and the author of The Snakehead, Chatter, Say Nothing, and, his most recent book, Rogues: True Stories of Grifters, Killers, Rebels, and Crooks.
 His work has also appeared in The New York Times Magazine, Slate, New York, and The New York Review of Books.
 He received the 2014 National Magazine Award for Feature Writing, for his story “A Loaded Gun,” was a finalist for the National Magazine Award for Reporting in 2015 and 2016, and is also the recipient of an Eric and Wendy Schmidt Fellowship at the New America Foundation and a Guggenheim Fellowship.